 Review by Frank Plowright

-While Marvel’s Epic Collections have the commendable ethos of presenting every story featuring a character in chronological order, where publication hasn’t been continuous the result can be incredibly schizophrenic graphic novels.
+While Marvel’s Epic Collections have the commendable ethos of presenting every story featuring a character in chronological order, where publication hasn’t been continuous the result can be incredibly mixed graphic novels.
 There can’t be one more fitting that description than Revenge of the Black Panther.
 It veers from lighthearted adventure to heavy-handed political condemnation, rarely dipping into conventional superheroics.

 Over half the collection is the work of Jack Kirby, previously reprinted over two paperbacks titled Black Panther by Jack Kirby.
 Kirby co-created the Panther to make a political statement, but wasn’t interested in following the direction established by Don McGregor in Panther’s Rage.
 In 1977 it was an abrupt switch from African politics and American bigotry to Kirby’s vision of a treasure hunting predecessor to Indiana Jones, unconcerned with skin colour or social problems.
 Kirby’s creative impulses head into overdrive, setting a frenetic pace as the Panther is pitted against artefact collectors and incredible menaces.
 To begin with at least, it’s monumentally imaginative with dynamic art.
 At the time, however, it wasn’t well received, and criticism and subsequent editorial interference saw Kirby lose interest.
 The shark is jumped around the eighth chapter and while the art can still impress, no amount of revisionist understanding can rescue the later stories.